 Houses don’t have similar perks.
 However, since a single-family house has more space, there are yards to play in and have more privacy.

-Owners need to consider some costs when buying a condo or single-family home.
+Owners need to consider some costs when buying a condo, a detached condo or single-family home.

 Owning a single-family house requires total maintenance or repair liability.
 It’s good to set aside savings for maintenance, especially if your home is older.